 This week’s article showcases a deeper insight into clay art for beginners.
 As a child, many of us have probably been exposed to play-doh or clay art while growing up.
 These are probably closer childhood mediums that we associate with, when we first think of clay or clay art.

 As we grow older, we tend to outgrow these childhood nostalgia.
 Nowadays, the things that we find more suitable for our age groups that require the art of moulding include polymer clay and air dry clay.

 Polymer Clay – Some of the more popular brands include Sculpey, Fimo, Premo and Nara.
-These brands are renowned for their quality and durability of the clay.
+These brands are renowned for their quality and durability of their clay.

 After baking the clay, there is a distinct and authentic clay effect instead of rubbery effect, and the colour does not change after baking.

-‘Brandless‘ Clay – Celine does not recommend one to get those clay without any brands.
+‘Brandless‘ Clay – Artist Celine Chia does not recommend one to get those clay without any brands.
 It might stain your hands and the colour might run while kneading.
 As your hand emits body heat, this makes the clay sticky and uncomfortable to the human touch.
-During the baking, the clay may have an unpleasant smell which can be harmful to the human body.
-It is not advisable to purchase such brands.
+During the baking process, the clay may have an unpleasant smell which can be harmful to the human body.
+As such, it is not advisable to purchase ‘brandless’ products.